PeterBid/Vivi-Adventure-Game/README.md

 After creating the core functionality for Vivi, the Bird and the various Enemies to move across the grid and impact each other, I moved on to creating the variables such as `score` and `lives` alongside functions to `win` and `lose` the game and attaching them as conditionals to be activated upon certain functions triggering across the game, such as increasing the score upon Vivi reaching a home at the top of the grid or a collision causing the player to lose a life etc. The game would result in a

-Related to these global variables I created a Time Bar function which changed variables to fill a `CSS grid` with diferring style properties incrementing at a `Set Interval`.
+Related to these global variables I created a Time Bar function which changed variables to fill a `CSS grid` with differing style properties incrementing at a `Set Interval`.
 Once the `timeInGame` variable reached a certain number, Vivi's position would be reset and the player would lose a life.

 I also created a Reset game function which reset the value of the global variables and placed Vivi back to the starting position.
 I then attached this to a button using an `EventListener`.

-Afterwards I learn how to use `Local Storage` to implement a high score variable which was remain constant even when the game was reset.
+Afterwards I learned how to use `Local Storage` to implement a high score variable which remained constant even when the game was reset.

 <img width="359" alt="Screen Shot 2022-01-12 at 13 44 58" src="https://user-images.githubusercontent.com/91087641/159293564-fc18f251-1a26-41f3-908b-f711259740c1.png">